Ufine Battery at KES 2025

 What tools do I need to install battery terminal studs or screws?

-For studs: Use a wrench or socket set.
-For screws: A screwdriver works.
+For studs: use a wrench or socket set.
+For screws: a screwdriver works.
 Always wear gloves and clean terminals with a wire brush first.

 Can I use battery terminal studs and screws interchangeably?

-How do I prevent battery terminal corrosion?
+How do I maintain battery terminals and prevent corrosion?

 Why do some cars use battery terminal studs instead of screws?